Are you going to be made homeless?

 In some cases we will need to provide you with temporary accommodation.
 This could be bed-and-breakfast or hostel accommodation, as finding you a place to rent is not always possible.

 Every council is expected to produce a strategy setting out what it will do to reduce homelessness and help people who become homeless.
-For further information, please see our Preventing Homelessness Strategy 2013-18
+For further information, please see our Homelessness and Rough Sleeping Strategy 2019-24.

 If you would like to discuss any aspect of your housing situation or you may be threatened with homelessness, please contact us on 02380 688165.
 A daily duty drop in service is available during office opening hours to those who are homeless with immediate effect.